HakumenNC/docker-schemacrawler-reporting/README.md

 It's creativity time!
 Kibana provide [Dashboard](https://www.elastic.co/guide/en/kibana/current/dashboard-create-new-dashboard.html) and [Canvas](https://www.elastic.co/fr/what-is/kibana-canvas) for visualisations.
 See some [examples](https://hakumennc.github.io/docker-schemacrawler-reporting/)

-## A ready-to-use environment with Vagrant
+## :computer: A ready-to-use environment with Vagrant

 Don't want to execute docker commands... but try all the stack quickly...
 This is the solution.

 Following tools are installed :

 * docker
 * docker-compose
 * portainer (localhost:9000)